Beginning the East Coast Trail: Portugal Cove to Bauline

 At one point we found ourselves hiking down a waterfall - water and all.
 I'm not sure if it is always this wet, but today it certainly was!
 Can you see the trail?

-As the day progressed, the fog started to roll in and out, making Bell Island appear at times to be 3D and highly defined, while at others is looked like it was receding into the distance, and at still others it was completely invisible.
+As the day progressed, the fog started to roll in and out, making Bell Island appear at times to be 3D and highly defined, while at others it looked like it was receding into the distance, and at still others it was completely invisible.

 The middle section of the trail was in parts difficult to follow and navigate, especially where conifers had begun to grow across the path.
 It was hard to push through them with our large packs, and we were soon soaked from doing so.
 In addition, much of it was marked in flagging tape, and there were a few side trails where it wasn't too clear which set of flagging tape we were meant to follow.
 We didn't get lost though, so all was well.

-After 4 hours of hiking we met a young lady with a full backpack struggling to return to Portugal Cove.
-Apparently she had started out yesterday to thru hike in the same direction as us, got caught in the rainstorm on the way, her pack and all of her supplies got drenched, and she spent the night on the trail side hoping to avoid hypothermia.
+After 4 hours of hiking, we met a young lady with a full backpack struggling to return to Portugal Cove.
+Apparently, she had started out yesterday to thru-hike in the same direction as us, got caught in the rainstorm on the way, her pack and all of her supplies got drenched, and she spent the night on the trail side hoping to avoid hypothermia.
 She was shaking, alone, and clearly unnerved, and asked if we had heard about the severe weather warning.
-We said yes, and asked what was coming up ahead, and she warned us that if the weather turned and we saw a spot to stop we should take it, because the options were few and far between, but she thought we could make it to Bauline.
+We said yes, and asked what was coming up ahead, and she warned us that if the weather turned and we saw a spot to stop we should take it because the options were few and far between, but she thought we could make it to Bauline.
 While I'm sure it was not her intention, this meeting kind of unnerved us as the day progressed and the weather started to deteriorate.

 Shortly after we met her we thought we heard a bark or a scream behind us, and, worried that this hiker had suffered an injury, we stopped and turned around, only to see two hikers on the ridge behind us pointing at a beautiful black fox with a white tail tip running across the trail with her cubs.
 That was super cool to see!
 Other exciting wildlife sittings included a pair of Pine Grosbeaks and a Bald Eagle soaring below us over the Atlantic.
 Throughout the day we were serenaded by the whispery calls of Dark-eyed Juncos and the loud clear songs of White-throated Sparrows.

 By around 2 pm we got to the sign for Piccos Ridge, which is only about 3 km from Bauline, and our spirits perked up.
 As it turned out, there was very little reason to celebrate.
-An hour and half later we were still struggling along a path that was precariously steep, and which included a series of brutal rope-assisted descents and ascents as promised – with nerve-wracking drop offs nearby.
+An hour and a half later we were still struggling along a path that was precariously steep, and which included a series of brutal rope-assisted descents and ascents as promised – with nerve-wracking drop-offs nearby.

 Sonya Richmond on East Coast Trail.